FATS AND OILS FOR OPTIMUM HEALTH

 3. The best fats.
 Most of the best fats and oils are derived from animal sources.
 These are the most yang, and because they are saturated, they keep better.
 Spoiled fats or oils are very toxic.
 The best include:

-Š Meats (lamb fat, beef tallow, chicken fat, turkey fat, goose fat, duck fat, or others).
+Š Meats (lamb fat, beef tallow, chicken fat, goat fat or turkey fat).
 Please avoid lard, which may contain parasite ova even if it is well-cooked.
+Also, we do not recommend fats from other birds such as duck, goose or pheasant.

 Š Raw dairy products (butter, cream, whole milk or full-fat cheese or yogurt).